Wollondilly Shire Council now has a Master Plan to guide upgrades and investment for Bargo Sportsground!

 An Overview

-Key aspects of the draft concept layout plan include:
+Key aspects of the Master Plan include:

-Reorientation of sports fields
+Reorientation of sports fields.

-Separating the cricket wicket from the football field area of play
+Separating the cricket wicket from the football field area of play.

-Relocating the tennis courts to the front of the site to address the issues experienced with trees, drainage and passive surveillance
+Relocating the tennis courts to the front of the site to address the issues experienced with trees, drainage and passive surveillance.

-Increasing formal parking options
+Increased formal parking options.

-Consolidation of some of the buildings
+Consolidation of some of the buildings.

-Creation of a shared pedestrian / bicycle path / loop through the site
+Creation of a shared pedestrian/bicycle path/loop through the site.

 More Information